Karthik2917k/Karthik2917k/README.md

 - 👋 Hi, I’m @Karthik2917k
 - 👀 I’m interested in front end developing
-- 🌱 I’m currently learning fullstack web developmment
+- 🌱 I’m currently learning fullstack web developmment at Masai...
 - 💞️ I’m looking to collaborate on InstaLoan
-- 📫 How to reach me Masai...
+- 📫 How to reach me ...

 <!---
 Karthik2917k/Karthik2917k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.